 This web site is about everything I am interested in.
 Initially I started it to be the diary of all my travels, but it morphed quickly into everything else.
 It grows by the day.
 It is my latest passion.

-Only Where You Have Walked Have You Been is a metaphor for doing things “close to the ground” – walking and hiking, kayaking, diving, trying to have as many authentic experiences as possible, staying in hostels and taking cheap transportation and talking to everyone.
+Only Where You Have Walked Have You Been is a metaphor for doing things “close to the ground” – walking and hiking, kayaking, diving, hitchhiking, staying in hostels and taking cheap transportation, trying to have as many authentic experiences as possible, and talking to everyone.

 There are several features that are unusual making it unlike any other travel website: 1.
 It looks very unprofessional – that is because I have done everything, and I am a computer luddite.
 Once I learned how to make a post, I was off.
-2. There are no photos.
+2. It is written as a diary of my travels and other activities I have been involved in.
+Most travel websites are short experiences and “Ten Best” lists.
+They are accompanied by advertising and most get a cut from Amazon or Airbnb.
+3. There are no photos.
 That’s because I don’t travel with a camera and am too lazy to figure out how to add them to the site, and it would be a lot of work.
-3. It is completely nonmonitized.
+If you really look at the photos on most travel websites, few add much to the story, and often technically poor photographs 4.
+It is completely nonmonitized.
 I have never made one penny from the site, and have no plans to do so .
-4. I do nothing to improve its search ratings and from my daily stats, it is rare to have somebody find me on Google.
-Almost no post is even findable on any Google search and I have done nothing to improve its findability.
+5. I do nothing to improve its search ratings and from my daily stats, it is rare to have somebody find me on Google.
+Almost no post is even findable on any Google search and I have done nothing to improve that.
 Word of mouth is my only sales technique.
 Sounds kind of old-fashioned?
 One exception is my most popular post “Problems of the Japanese Education System”.
 It is #1 on a Google search.
 My second most popular post is “American Work Ethic” where it is #4 on Google search ahead of Wikipedia.
 Neither of these actually interest me much as they were written some time ago.
 I am surprised that my travel info doesn’t see more business.
-5. There is no way to make comments or contact me.
+It is the best in the world 6.
+There is no way to make comments or contact me.
 It will likely stay that way.
-6. I will give a warning: much of the writing is heavily plagiarized.
+7. I will give a warning: much of the writing is heavily plagiarized.
 I find other people’s articles that I like and integrate them into posts that are significantly condensed and reorganized.
 Sometimes I give credit and sometimes I don’t.
 More recently I do give credit, but now, after 5 years, I don’t know who wrote what.
 I justify this because I think I provide the best travel information any where and nobody gets subjected to ads or any views influenced by monetary gain.
 It is completely non-monetized.
 It is completely word-of-mouth.
 I started that way because I was too lazy to do anything “techy” and now I like it.
 I am interested in seeing how big it can get on only its own merits.

 In reality, this website is only for me and if someone likes it, that is nice.
-I really do endeavour to provide complete and accurate information on everything here.
+I really do endeavour to provide complete and accurate information for people to use.
 I think it will become the best travel website in the world.
 Just let me travel for another 5 years.

 Divided into books I have read and ones on my reading list, it has become almost unwieldly in size.
 I frequently ask other travellers about their favourite books and add them.
 I hear of other books from reviews in Time and Atlantic, 2 magazines that I subscribe to on my Kindle.
 I search travel web sites like Boots’nAll who had a piece on the best travel books of all time.
 Sources are everywhere.
 If reviews are available, I might include them, but often it is just a name.